Crypto International AG →

 Friedman and Hagelin.
 Most of these letters are of a personal nature,

 but some of them contain explicit NSA material.
-In records,
+Much of this

 of AB Cryptotechnik.